-Source: Wisconsin Department of Public Instruction Percentages are based on average percentage of participation in academic, athletic, and music extra-curricular activities.
+Table 7 shows an average percentage of students that participate in academic, athletic, or music extracurricular activities in the Great Rivers Region.
+Participation in athletics was typically the most common in each school district, while participation in music was usually the least common in most schools.
 As part of the COMPASS NOW 2015 Random Household Survey, respondents were asked to rate their community with regard to opportunities youth have to explore and participate in positive activities.
-Approximately 68% of respondents rated their community as good or excellent in this regard.
-Figure 13 shows the ratings by county.
+Approximately 58% of respondents rated their community as good or excellent in this regard.
+Figure 14 shows the ratings by county.